-Violation of the Code of Academic Integrity must be reported to the principal who will record this information in the student's discipline record.
-The teacher is expected to notify the student's parents of the violation and academic consequences.
+Violation of the Code of Academic Integrity must be reported to the principal, who will record this information in the student's discipline record.
+The teacher or building administrator is expected to notify the student's parents of the violation and academic consequences.

 In cases where a suspected violation of the Code of Academic Integrity occurs, a consultation meeting with the faculty member and the principal will take place.
 Decisions regarding disciplinary measures will be made after the meeting with the principal, the teacher, and the student.
-Possible consequences for Code of Academic Integrity violations may include lunch detention, after school detention, in-school suspension, or suspension.
+Possible consequences for Code of Academic Integrity violations may include lunch detention, after school detention, in-school suspension, or out-of-school suspension.

-When it has been judged that plagiarism has occurred, the offending student, in the case of a first offense, may be assigned to a after school detention.
+When it has been judged that plagiarism has occurred, the offending student, in the case of a first offense, may be assigned to an after-school detention.
 A second offense of plagiarism may result in suspension.
 Students involved with plagiarism will also be expected to properly complete the plagiarized class work.
-Failure to complete this work will result in course failure forthe quarter.
+Failure to complete this work will result in course failure for the quarter.
 Even though the assigned work will be completed, the assignment grade will be a failing grade.
 Repeated violations could result in lengthened periods of suspension.